Promoting Inclusivity in Teacher Training in the Arabian Peninsula

 Education Reform in the Kingdom of Saudi Arabia

-On behalf of the U.S. State Department, ICRD began a program in 2011 to monitor and support the efforts made by the Kingdom of Saudi Arabia to remove the inflammatory content from their national curriculum.
-Our initial review of the 2012 curriculum was the most comprehensive evaluation conducted to date and established a baseline to measure future improvement.
-Our findings confirmed that the Kingdom has made laudable progress toward reform, but that much remains to be done to fully complete the task.
-A second, thorough review of the high school curriculum is currently underway to assess the reforms made to the textbook content thus far and to make real-time recommendations to inform reform efforts that are ongoing in the Kingdom.
+In 2011, ICRD launched a program to monitor and support the Kingdom of Saudi Arabia’s effort to remove inflammatory content from its national education curriculum.
+ICRD’s initial review of the 2012 curriculum was the most comprehensive evaluation conducted at that time and established a baseline to measure future improvements.
+ICRD’s findings confirmed that the Kingdom had made laudable progress toward reform, but much remained to be done to fully complete the task.
+These were presented in a House Subcommittee Hearing, linked here.

 Between 2018 – 2019, ICRD advanced a second review of the high school curriculum to assess the reforms made to the textbook content thus far and to produce real-time recommendations for key Saudi, US, and global policymakers and experts regarding the on-going reform efforts in the Kingdom.
 Moreover, ICRD has assessed the social and religious impact of Saudi textbooks in some selected countries of strategic concern (Spain, Kenya, Indonesia, and Ethiopia) and supported the retrieval or replacement of older textbooks containing inflammatory content.
 The FY19 project was supported by the Bureau of Near Eastern Affairs at the United States Department of State.
 Secured funds will be utilized and additional funds are being sought to advance the program in FY20 – 22.